 The size for the update files are different and depend on the version of Windows you have on your computer, and updates you want to do.
 For example, if you have Windows 8, you need 3000 MB of available space to install the 32-bit version of Windows 8.1, and 3850 MB of available space to install the 64-bit version of Windows 8.1.

-You can use Disk Cleanup and the Windows Update Cleanup feature in order to delete Windows update files that you no longer need and only occupies storage that you can utilize for files you actually need.
+You can use Disk Cleanup and the Windows Update Cleanup feature to delete Windows update files that you no longer need and only occupies storage that you can utilize for files you need.

-Follow the steps below in order to cleanup Windows Update Files:
+Follow the steps below to clean up Windows Update Files:

 The option of Windows Update Cleanup is checked by default.
 Thus, when you use the Disk Cleanup, this tab is already ready to be used.

-You will be prompted with a notification windows and you must to click on Delete Files.
+You will be prompted with a notification window and you must click on Delete Files.

-You are able to delete Windows Update Files by using Disk Cleanup only if you have administrator permissions.
+You can delete Windows Update Files by using Disk Cleanup only if you have administrator permissions.
 If you receive some message that you do not have this privilege, click on the right button from your mouse and select Run as Administrator.

 The Disk Cleanup wizard runs in the background and you can still work on your computer.
 However, keep in mind that your computer will restart in most cases after the cleanup of files is done.

 If you lost the data on your computer, don't worry!
 You still have the chance to get lost data back.
-To recover files from computer hard drive, you can have a try the following tool.
+To recover files from the computer hard drive, you can have tried the following tool.